Margaret Brayne

 Margaret Brayne (née Stowers; d.
-1593) was an important figure in the early modern theatre industry – particularly in relation to the construction and running of The Theatre in Shoreditch (the playhouse in which William Shakespeare began his career as actor and playwright).
+1593) was an important figure in the early modern theatre industry – particularly about the construction and running of The Theatre in Shoreditch (the playhouse in which William Shakespeare began his career as actor and playwright).
 Margaret is best known for the lengthy legal battle she fought to regain co-ownership of The Theatre following her husband's death.
 The documents produced during this dispute provide a large quantity of information about the appearance and management of early modern playhouses as well as the area and contemporary inhabitants of Shoreditch.

 Marriage and family

-Little is known about Margaret's life before her marriage to grocer John Brayne on 14 January 1565, other than that her maiden name was Margaret Stowers and that she belonged to the parish of St Dionis Backchurch.
+Little is known about Stower's life before her marriage to grocer John Brayne on 14 January 1565, other than that her maiden name was Margaret Stowers and that she belonged to the parish of St Dionis Backchurch.
 Margaret and John had had four children by 1573: Robert (b.
 1565), Roger (b.
 1566), Rebecca (b.
 1568), and John (b.
 1573).
 All four children were baptised at St Stephen Walbrook (Bucklersbury) but soon died – at least three of them in infancy.

 Margaret had a fifth child (Katherine, d.
-1593) after her husband's death in 1586.
+1593) after her husband died in 1586.
 She insisted that the child's father was John Brayne, but was accused of adultery by her enemies.

 The Theatre

 In 1576, John Brayne partnered with James Burbage to build a public playhouse on the site of the dissolved priory of Holywell in Shoreditch.
 With no written agreement, Brayne agreed to supply most of the funds needed to erect the building on the understanding that Burbage was to have the lease put into both their names.
-The cost of the building project quickly escalated: Brayne and Burbage originally planned to spend around £200, but actually spent about £700.
-Margaret and John took the places of two manual labourers to reduce the cost of construction.
+The cost of the building project quickly escalated: Brayne and Burbage originally planned to spend around £200, but spent about £700.
+Margaret and John took the place of two manual labourers to reduce the cost of construction.

 In 1586, around a decade after The Theatre opened for business, Margaret is recorded as being a ‘gatherer’ – a person who stood at one of the playhouse's entry points and collected money from entering playgoers.